A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Related Work

 Another Arabic-script language that has received comparatively limited attention at the line level is Persian.
 Much of the existing work on Persian HTR focuses on isolated characters, digits, or word-level classification \cite{sadri2016novel}, largely due to the absence of publicly available line- or page-level Persian handwriting datasets.
 This motivates the use of the PHTD dataset \cite{alaei2012dataset} and the extraction of line images to enable systematic benchmarking of Persian HTR at the line level.

-Pashto represents another low-resource case within Arabic-script languages, where progress at the line level has long been constrained by limited data availability.
+Progress on Pashto at the line level has long been constrained by limited data availability.
 Until recently, the lack of suitable datasets restricted most research to isolated characters or small-scale experiments.
 The introduction of the Pashto Handwritten Text Imagebase (PHTI) \cite{hussain2022phti} enabled the first large-scale benchmark on real-world Pashto handwritten text lines, where performance was evaluated using an MD-LSTM-based model \cite{hussain2024deep}.
 However, evaluation has largely remained confined to this single dataset, with limited comparative analysis across different recognition models.

-Ajami HTR is an even more recent research direction.
 The first publicly available Ajami HTR dataset was introduced only recently \cite{yousuf2025handwritten}, providing manually segmented and transcribed manuscripts for West African languages written in adapted variants of the Arabic script, specifically Hausa and Fulfulde.
 While this work demonstrates that existing Arabic-script recognition models perform poorly on Ajami manuscripts, it does not establish standardized benchmarks or comparative baselines.
 As a result, Ajami remains largely unexamined in systematic HTR evaluations, further motivating its inclusion in multi-language benchmarking studies.

 A key gap across this literature is that Arabic-script HTR is still commonly pursued per language/script community in isolation (Arabic vs. Persian vs. Urdu vs. Ajami, etc.), despite substantial overlap across these languages.
 As a result, the extent to which a single, well-configured recognition model exhibits consistent behavior across different Arabic-script languages has not been systematically examined.
 We also show that such cross-language behavior can be assessed by benchmarking the same CRNN architecture across multiple Arabic-script datasets.